 • an error of law; or

 • a failure to take into account a relevant consideration.

 These are typical areas where decision-makers fall into error.
-(The specific grounds for judicial review are explained in more depth at the end of this chapter, see “Grounds of judicial review”.)
+(The specific grounds for judicial review are explained in more depth in “Grounds of judicial review”.)